sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 </call-out>

-[Segments]({{root_url}}/glossary/segmentation/) are similar to contact lists, except they update dynamically over time as information stored about your contacts changes.
+[Segments]({{root_url}}/glossary/segmentation/) are similar to contact lists, except they update dynamically over time as information stored about your contacts or the criteria used to define your segments changes.
 When you segment your audience, you are able to create personalized Automation emails and Single Sends that directly address the wants and needs of your particular audience.

 <call-out>